 It’s controversial but some couples do invite their exes to their second weddings, particularly if the split was amicable and there are children from the first marriage.
 As long as your new partner and you are happy for them to be there, it can work but if there is any concern from either side it may be best not to ask them along.

 Your second marriage is a new beginning in your life.
-You will have learned so much about yourself from your first marriage and come to several conclusions about what’s important to you and how to love and be loved.
+You will have learned so much about yourself from your first marriage and, no doubt, come to a great many conclusions about what’s important to you, how to love and be loved.
 And, at the end of the day, love is all you need.